dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 **Do nothing:** If you don't move the money, everyone will see how much money you have to your name, as was promptly demonstrated by "[wrenchstr]", [rich list][rich-list], and other vibe-coded projects.
-You might not even know about the money, but you using your nsec to sign messages (read: you simply using nostr, logging in to something, or pressing a like button here and there) proves without a shadow of a doubt that you are still in control of your keys, i.e. the keys that can move
+You might not even know about the money, but by using your nsec to sign messages (read: you simply using nostr, logging in to something, or pressing a like button here and there) proves without a shadow of a doubt that you are still in control of your keys, i.e. the keys that can move